 What is a subchondral insufficiency fracture of the knee?

 Excessive overloading of the bone under abnormal cartilage in the knee leads to softening or breakdown.
-Fluid then enters the softened bone leading to further breakdown and a subchondral fracture.
+Fluid enters the softened bone, leading to further breakdown and a subchondral fracture.

 Causes